ethereum-optimism/optimism-tutorial/sdk-trace-tx/README.md

    ```

 1. Copy `.env.example` to `.env` and specify the URLs for L1 and L2.
-   For the transactions in this tutorial we will use mainnet.
+   For the transactions in this tutorial we will use Goerli.
-   However, you can use the same code to trace Georli testnet transactions.
+   However, you can use the same code to trace mainnet transactions.

 1. Start the hardhat console